canonical/brand-store-documentation/security.rst

-Brand Store Security
+Brand Store security
 ====================

-Brand Stores are designed to allow the secure distribution of software defined as snaps.
+Brand Stores are designed to ensure the secure distribution of software defined as snaps.
 To facilitate this distribution, a Brand Store requires a few key pieces of information which are stored in different locations depending on the intended use of the information.
 This document exists to outline the various secrets which must be carefully handled to secure a Brand Store, where those secrets live, and how they must be handled.

 Secrets required for a functioning Brand Store
 ----------------------------------------------